 Description of Dusky Shark

-The female dusky shark is larger than the male, and is between 320 centimetres and 420 centimetres in length, and can weigh up to 180 kilograms.
+The female Dusky Shark is larger than the male, is between 320 centimeters and 420 centimeters in length, and can weigh up to 180 kilograms.

 Distribution and habitat

-Dusky sharks prefer warm waters and will migrate from more temperate regions when colder weather arrives.
-They have been known to migrate for great distances, up to 3,200 kilometres.
+Dusky Sharks prefer warm waters and will migrate from more temperate regions when colder weather arrives.
+They have been known to migrate for great distances, up to 3,200 kilometers.

 See Related: Types of Sharks Around the World